NILESHSINGH234/Shoe-Store/README.md

 --ShoeStore is an ecommerce store where people can find wide Premium and Trending of Fashionable Shoes brands  - Nike, Puma, Adidas, Reebok.

 ## Features
---Authentication
+-- Authentication
----Signup
+--- Signup
----Login
+--- Login
----Logout
+--- Logout
----Login With Test Credentials
+--- Login With Test Credentials